 ❗️In R, everything is an object.
 An object can be a simple value (like a number or a string), a complex structure (like a data frame or a list), or even a function or a model.
 For example, when you load a CSV file into R and store it in a variable, that variable is an object that contains your dataset.

-A dataset typically refers to a collection of data, often stored in a tabular format with rows and columns.
+A data set typically refers to a collection of data, often stored in a tabular format with rows and columns.

 👉 Your Turn⤵

-Third, press the green arrow head to run the code.
+Press the green arrow head to run the code.

-Attitude survey
+survey

 Load the file survey.csv from data folder.